sphinx-doc/sphinx/Doc-3k/library/string.rst

 .. data:: punctuation

    String of ASCII characters which are considered punctuation characters in the ``C`` locale.

 .. data:: printable

-   String of characters which are considered printable.
-This is a combination of :const:`digits`, :const:`letters`, :const:`punctuation`, and :const:`whitespace`.
+   String of ASCII characters which are considered printable.
+This is a combination of :const:`digits`, :const:`ascii_letters`, :const:`punctuation`, and :const:`whitespace`.

-.. data:: uppercase

-   A string containing all the characters that are considered uppercase letters.
-   On most systems this is the string ``'ABCDEFGHIJKLMNOPQRSTUVWXYZ'``.
-Do not change its definition --- the effect on the routines :func:`lower` and :func:`swapcase` is undefined.
-The specific value is locale-dependent, and will be updated when :func:`locale.setlocale` is called.

 .. data:: whitespace

    A string containing all characters that are considered whitespace.
-On most systems this includes the characters space, tab, linefeed, return, formfeed, and vertical tab.
-Do not change its definition --- the effect on the routines :func:`strip` and :func:`split` is undefined.
+   This includes the characters space, tab, linefeed, return, formfeed, and vertical tab.

 Template strings